sampeyda/ML-to-quantify-Edge-Server-performance/README.txt

+How to implement the generated models to predict CPU performance

 1) Use extract-benchmark-data.ipynb to extract the latest 1000 benchmark data from the web

 2) Use CPUdata_avg_std.ipynb to get the standard deviation of the data